-The holidays are just around the corner and we already have our stretchy pants ready for the feasts that will be laid out before us.
+The holidays are here and we already have our stretchy pants ready for the feasts that will be laid out before us.
 But before we start eating, there are still a lot of items we need to check off our to-do list and one of them is setting a proper dining room table for your holiday events.

 Whether your guest list is restricted to a few family members or you are inviting family and friends from far and wide, the holidays are an opportune time to set a welcoming formal dining room table to add that special touch to the festivities.
 Let’s start off with the proper way to set a table and we’ll then expand to include centerpiece and decorating ideas to make your holiday festive and bright.

 The Proper Way to Set Your Dining Room Table

 Depending on the number of courses being prepared for your dinner, there are a number of way to properly set a table.
 The most basic format is centering a charger and placing a large plate on top of it.
 If you will be serving soup to start, you can place the bowl on top of the large plate with the napkin rating in between the two.
 If you are not, you can place your napkin on top of the plate.
 Large plates should be preheated for warm food.